lemanjo/pyupway/README.md

 ## Usage

-Basic usage is to import MyUpway and MyUpwayConfig from pyupway.
+Basic usage is to import MyUpway, MyUpwayConfig and DataService from pyupway.
+Then in Config specify which DataService are you using.

+### MyUpway

 Initialize MyUpwayConfig with proper settings and use it to initialize MyUpway itself.
 You can obtain heat pump id from the MyUpway UI URL